dancer1325/csi-spec/spec.md

    Volume
    Capabilities

-Figure 7: The lifecycle of a pre-provisioned volume that requires controller to publish to a node (`ControllerPublishVolume`) prior to publishing on the node (`NodePublishVolume`).
+Figure 7: TODO: The lifecycle of a pre-provisioned volume that requires controller to publish to a node (`ControllerPublishVolume`) prior to publishing on the node (`NodePublishVolume`).
 ```